nette/tracy/readme.md

 [![Notice rendered by Tracy](https://nette.github.io/tracy/images/tracy-notice.png)](https://nette.github.io/tracy/tracy-notice.html)

-If your site uses Content Security Policy, you'll need to add `'unsafe-inline'` to `style-src`, and `'unsafe-inline'` & `'unsafe-eval'` to `script-src` for Tracy to work properly.
-Avoid adding these in production mode, if you can.
-Since version 2.4.0 Tracy also requires `'self'` (or the origin itself) in `script-src`.
+If your site uses Content Security Policy, you'll need to add `'unsafe-inline'` to `style-src`, and `'self'` or `'nonce-<value>` to `script-src` for Tracy to work properly.
+Avoid adding `'unsafe-inline'` in production mode, if you can.
+Some 3rd plugins may require additional directives.

 Production mode and error logging